I think about the first moment when I stepped out on faith alone. How that felt.

 The old life broke.

-And when the water ran out and ran all over and ran away, I stood there in the hands of the Lord, taking my first fragile breath.
+And I stood there in the hands of the Lord, taking my first fragile breath.
 And thank you Lord for letting me.

 Thank you for restoring sight to the blind.
 For giving ears to hear and a hope and a future.
 Because while I didn’t know much, I did realize you were bringing the dead back to life.